 Three arrested after attempted murder of two police officers in Co Tyrone

+Three arrested over ‘attempted murder’ of two police officers in bomb attack

-The two officers had been on patrol in the Mount Carmel Heights when a bomb was detonated at the side of their vehicle.
+The two officers had been on patrol in Mount Carmel Heights when a bomb was detonated at the side of their vehicle

 Police investigating the attempted murder of two police officers in Co Tyrone have arrested three men.